Suhas1131/GalaxyEvolution/README.md

 The green-valley divider changes with redshift, indicating that the boundary between blue and red galaxy populations evolves over cosmic time.

-At higher redshift, the divider is generally redder; equivalently, the boundary shifts blueward toward the present day.
+At higher redshift, the divider is generally redder.
+Equivalently, the boundary shifts blueward toward the present day.
 The size of this shift depends on galaxy luminosity.

 <p align="center">
   <img src="figures/dividerEvolution_Z.png" width="650"/>
 </p>

 <p align="center">
   <sub><strong>Figure 2.</strong> Evolution of the green-valley divider with redshift.
-The plot shows how the fitted blue/red population boundary changes across cosmic time and luminosity.
+The plot shows how the fitted green valley divider changes across cosmic time and luminosity.
 The trend indicates that the divider is not fixed: it evolves with redshift and depends on intrinsic brightness.</sub>
 </p>

----
+___

 ### 2. Dependence on Local Environment

 At fixed redshift, galaxies in denser environments show a redder divider than galaxies in lower-density environments.
 This effect is stronger for lower-luminosity galaxies and weaker for more luminous galaxies.

-This suggests that local environment plays a measurable role in galaxy population evolution, especially for less luminous systems.
+This suggests that local environment plays a measurable role in galaxy population evolution, especially for smaller systems.

 <p align="center">
   <img src="figures/dividerEvolution_Rho.png" width="650"/>